warriorwealth/warriorwealth.github.io/source/_posts/2017-09-27-klac-trending-higher.markdown

 Those that are bullish this stock can enter in now, with a stop below the 200MA.
 However, sizing the number of shares here is critical, as we are quite far from the 200MA.
 Size at your own discretion.

-Disclaimer: we are currently long $KLAC as of time of writing.
+*Disclaimer: our investment team is currently long $KLAC as of time of writing.*